 Board Member - Independent

-Ingrid Player is an experienced Non-Executive Director.
-In addition to HealthShare Victoria, she serves on the boards of Cleanaway Waste Management Ltd, Cogstate Ltd and the Epworth Foundation.
+Ingrid Player is an experienced Non Executive Director.
+In addition to HealthShare Victoria, she serves on the boards of ASX listed companies, Cleanaway Waste Management Ltd and Cogstate Ltd, and not for profit healthcare provider, Epworth Foundation.
 During her executive career she held a number of senior roles with private healthcare provider Healthscope Ltd, including Group Executive, General Counsel and Company Secretary.
 Prior to this, she worked as a lawyer in private practice, in Australia and overseas.
-Ingrid brings extensive experience in healthcare, as well as mergers and acquisitions, risk management, corporate governance and sustainability.
+Ingrid brings extensive experience in healthcare, well as mergers and acquisitions, risk management, corporate governance and sustainability.